 See "Devah Pager: Light in the Heart of Darkness" (Esendom, November 5, 2018); "Mourning Devah Pager" in the Harvard Gazette (November 8, 2018); an obituary published on November 8, 2018 in The New York Times and the Boston Globe on November 12, 2018; and the article in The Harvard Crimson (November 12, 2018); The Inspiring Life and Career of Devah Pager, Commentary by Bruce Western (The Marshall Project, November 13, 2018)

-Devah Pager’s research focuses on institutions affecting racial stratification, including education, labor markets, and the criminal justice system.
-Pager's recent research has involved a series of field experiments studying discrimination against minorities and ex-offenders in the low-wage labor market.
+Devah Pager’s research focused on institutions affecting racial stratification, including education, labor markets, and the criminal justice system.
+Pager's recent research involved a series of field experiments studying discrimination against minorities and ex-offenders in the low-wage labor market.
 Her book, Marked: Race, Crime, and Finding Work in an Era of Mass Incarceration (University of Chicago, 2007), investigates the racial and economic consequences of large scale imprisonment for contemporary U.S. labor markets.
-Pager holds Masters Degrees from Stanford University and the University of Cape Town, and a Ph.D. from the University of Wisconsin-Madison.
+Pager received a Masters Degrees from Stanford University and the University of Cape Town, and a Ph.D. from the University of Wisconsin-Madison.